till-s/mecatica-usb/README.md

 and/or add suitable udev rules (how to do that is beyond the scope of this document).

+##### Important Notes Regarding Throughput

+While the native CDC-ACM `tty` driver is useful for low-performance applications because it gives access to the device using ordinary tty software you will *never* be able to achieve reasonable throughput with this driver due to the very small buffer space it uses.
+Throughput was 100-times less than with the `bldtst` program.

+Also, keep in mind that the USB is a *bus* and that *all functions* as well as other devices connected to the same port share bandwidth.
+Even unused functions may use a noticeable amount of bandwidth if the host has to periodically poll them for activity.

+It is best to unbind any drivers from all other functions and unplug other devices when performing the throughput test.

 #### Testing the ECM Device

 The ECM device is supported by the standard linux `cdc_ether` driver which presents